Who speculates loses -

 Why do investors find it difficult to stay invested over the long term?

-Investing the “right” amount
+1. invest the “right” amount

-Internalize the investment strategy
+2. internalize the investment strategy

 If you understand an investment strategy and trust it 100%, you hardly run the risk of selling your portfolio in bad phases by acting rashly.
 Regardless of whether you invest broadly in the markets using ETFs or we pick out individual stocks for you with our value investing strategy – the more convinced you are of your chosen strategy, the easier it will be for you to stick to it even during a bear market.

-On our website and in our information brochure we try to explain the cornerstones of our value investing strategy in an understandable way.
+On our website and in our information brochure we try to explain the cornerstones of our value-investing strategy in an understandable way.
 For more detailed information, please do not hesitate to contact us by phone or e-mail.

-Your mind plays tricks on you
+3. your mind plays tricks on you

 How you can succeed investing long-term